hazelcast/hazelcast/site/docs/api/sources-sinks.md

 #### Map Sink

-By default, map sink expects items of type `Entry<Key, Value>` and will simply replace the previous entries, if any.
-However there's variants of this that allow you to do atomic updates to existing entries in the map by making use `EntryProcessor` objects.
+By default, the map sink expects items of type `Entry<Key, Value>` and will simply replace the previous entries, if any.
+However, there're variants of the map sink that allow you to do atomic updates to existing entries in the map by making use `EntryProcessor` objects.

 The updating sinks come in three variants: